-Michael DiLollo, MBA, ICD.D - Mr. DiLollo is currently a Senior Director, Investment, Specialty Finance, Fixed Income at Caisse de dépôt et placement du Québec (CDPQ), the Chairman of EINN Volant Aircraft Leasing Holdings Ltd., a joint venture between CDPQ and General Electric, and was the CEO of Caribbean Airlines Ltd. from May 2014 until October, 2015.
+Michael DiLollo, MBA, ICD.D - Mr. DiLollo is currently Managing Director, Specialty Finance, Fixed Income at CDPQ, the Chairman of EINN Volant Aircraft Leasing Holdings Ltd., a joint venture between CDPQ and General Electric, and was the CEO of Caribbean Airlines Ltd. from May 2014 until October, 2015.
 He is a certified Aircraft Maintenance Engineer and Airline Transport Pilot.
 His business and financial experience spans over 26 years in the aerospace industry with broad financial responsibilities in senior management roles including President of Transat Tours Canada (2009-2011) with CDN \$2 billion in sales.
 Other senior management roles involved complex financial environments and initiatives throughout the multinational organization, for which he reported to the public board of directors for Transat AT Inc. Mr. DiLollo was a board member for the Air Transport Association of Canada from 2005 to 2007.
 He is a graduate of the ICD.